-Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study and for all graduate work.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Personal Statement Required; 300 words, in the language of the applicant's intended specialization.
+- Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study and for all graduate work. - Tests Required GRE General. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required. - Personal Statement Required; 300 words, in the language of the applicant's intended specialization.
 The statement should summarize the applicant's scholastic experience and career objectives.

-Course Work Required Courses: Students in all areas of specialization are required to take the course on the structure of the language in their area (LITH 410, POL 410, RUSS 410, SLAV 410, or SLAV 530).
-Students who have taken such a course prior to enrolling in the MA program must substitute the appropriate 515 course.

-Electives: In addition to the required course, students must take 8 electives in their area of specialization, of which at least 3 must be at the 500-level.
+- Minimum Semester Hours Required 36. - Course Work Required Courses: Students in all areas of specialization are required to take the course on the structure of the language in their area (LITH 410, POL 410, RUSS 410, SLAV 410, or SLAV 530).
+Students who have taken such a course prior to enrolling in the MA program must substitute the appropriate 515 course. - Electives: In addition to the required course, students must take 8 electives in their area of specialization, of which at least 3 must be at the 500-level.
 For literature majors, 6 courses (24 hours) must be in literature and 2 courses (8 hours) must be in linguistics.
-For language majors, 5 courses (20 hours) must be in linguistics and 3 courses (12 hours) must be in literature.

-Comprehensive Examination Required; written and oral.

-Thesis, Project, or Course-Work-Only Options Course work only.
-No other options are available.

-Other Requirements Course work required for certification in high school teaching is in addition to the above departmental MA requirements.
+For language majors, 5 courses (20 hours) must be in linguistics and 3 courses (12 hours) must be in literature. - Comprehensive Examination Required; written and oral. - Thesis, Project, or Course-Work-Only Options Course work only.
+No other options are available. - Other Requirements Course work required for certification in high school teaching is in addition to the above departmental MA requirements.